Higher Ground (Martin Garrix song)

-"Higher Ground" is a song recorded by Dutch DJ and producer Martin Garrix, featuring Swedish singer and songwriter John Martin.
+"Higher Ground" is a song recorded by Dutch DJ and record producer Martin Garrix, featuring Swedish singer and songwriter John Martin.
 The song was released on the former's birthday, 14 May 2020.

 Background

 Garrix played it during his live stream from his home in Amsterdam.
 ‘Higher Ground’ described the story of going through hard times but finding your way back up and eventually feeling happy and alive again.

 Music video

 The video was uploaded on May 14, 2020, which was made with the help of fans from all over the world.